Fortinet: Growth and expansion

 Fortinet became profitable in the third quarter of 2008.
-Later that year, the company acquired the intellectual property of IPLocks, a database security and auditing company.
-In August 2009, Fortinet acquired the intellectual property and other assets of Woven Systems, an ethernet switching company.

 According to market research firm IDC, by November 2009, Fortinet held over 15 percent of the unified threat management market.
 Also in 2009, CRN Magazine's survey-based annual report card placed Fortinet first in network security hardware, up from seventh in 2007.

-In November 2009, Fortinet had an initial public offering.
+In November 2009, Fortinet had an initial public offering, opening on the NASDAQ Global Market under the ticker symbol FTNT.
 By the end of the first day of trading, the company had raised $156 million.
+The company later became listed on the NASDAQ Global Select Market, and became a component of the NASDAQ-100 index.

 By 2010, Fortinet had $324 million in annual revenues and held the largest share of the unified threat management market according to IDC.

-Fortinet made four acquisitions from 2012 to 2016.
-The company acquired app-hosting service XDN (formerly known as 3Crowd) in December 2012, Coyote Point in 2013, and Wi-Fi hardware company Meru Networks in 2015.
-In June 2016, Fortinet acquired IT security, monitoring and analytics software vendor, AccelOps.